BenRoche/Schedule-Products/README.md

 ====
 Contents:
 ----
 <i>This should successfully deploy to any organisation that does not have multi-currency enabled.
-You will need to createthe data that sits within the custom settings for this to work successfully.</i>
+You will need to create the data that sits within the custom settings for this to work successfully.</i>

 <a href="https://githubsfdeploy.herokuapp.com?owner=EllieAtWHL&repo=Schedule-Products">
   <img alt="Deploy to Salesforce"